zackyao11/Data_Skills_2_project/README.md

-# Data and Programming for Public Policy II
+# Data and Programming for Public Policy II - Python Programming
-# PPHA 30536
+# PPHA 30538

 ## Final Project: Reproducible Research
-## Autumn 2021
+## Autumn 2022

-## Due: Tuesday, December 7th by midnight on GitHub
+## Due: Tuesday, December 7th by midnight on GitHub/Gradescope

 ### Project Description:
 The goal of this project is to showcase your knowledge of Python by applying it to a research project of your own.
 This is not a course about your specific topic, so the quality of the research is ancillary to the quality of your programming.

-Your task is to find a minimum of two datasets available online, and then use Python to download them using requests or Pandas, merge or concatenate them together, summarize the data with plots, tables and summary statistics, and then fit a simple model to it using Numpy, Scikit Learn, or Statsmodels.
+Your task is to find __a minimum of two datasets__ available online, and then use Python to __download them using requests or Pandas__, __merge or concatenate__ them together, summarize the data with __plots, tables and summary statistics__, and then __fit a simple model__ to it using Numpy, Scikit Learn, or Statsmodels.
 The entire program must be organized using functions and/or classes, and it must run from start (downloading) to finish (making graphs, displaying tables, and model fitting) without stopping or requiring manual steps.
-The use of other skills we have or will learn in class, such as natural language processing, PDF scraping, and spatial data, will be rewarded.
+The use of other skills we have or will learn in class, such as natural language processing, PDF parsing, and spatial data, will be rewarded.

 ### Instructions